 The term sciatica is commonly used to describe pain traveling in the distribution of the sciatic nerve, so it's more accurate to say that it's a symptom of a spinal disorder not a spinal disorder itself.
-The sciatic nerve is the largest nerve in the human body, about the diameter of a finger.
-Before jumping into the symptoms associated with sciatica, it's helpful to have an idea of where the sciatic nerve is and what it does.
+Common symptoms of sciatica include:

 The sciatic nerve then runs vertically downward into the back of the thigh, behind the knee and branches into the hamstring muscles (calf) and further downward to the feet.

 Compression of the sciatic nerve can cause any of the above-cited symptoms.
 Rarely is nerve damage permanent, and paralysis is seldom a danger since the spinal cord ends before the first lumbar vertebra.

 Certain lumbar (low back) spinal disorders can cause or contribute to sciatica symptoms, and include:

 Your doctor’s evaluation of your pain and other symptoms includes discussing your medical history, recent accidents or injuries (eg, falls), and a review of your current medications (both over-the-counter and prescription).
 He will perform a physical evaluation using one or more movement tests to help determine the source or causes of your pain.
 During the neurological part of the examination, your reflexes and muscle strength are tested.
 If necessary, he will order imaging studies, such as an x-ray, CT scan, or potentially an MRI.
 The imaging tests may help confirm your diagnosis.

 Your doctor may ask you several questions, such as: